 Linguistics expert Marybeth Seitz-Brown says she’s an uptalker and she’s damned if she’s going to change.
-She sees the criticism of uptalking is another way in which men try to dominate women.
+She sees the criticism of uptalking as another way in which men try to dominate women.

 Ms. Seitz-Brown writes in Slate that men “Think that uptalk makes women sound less authoritative?
 Maybe that’s because women are constantly robbed of agency and authority, and we view anything they do or say as less powerful.”

-She views this as misogynistic and carries the notion within it that if women talked more like men their ideas would be more valuable.
+She views this as misogynistic and thinks it carries the notion within it that if women talked more like men their ideas would be more valuable.